NOVO-17/Configs/README.md

 # This is a config file for Vim & neovim
-this rn has all the things which you need to get started this has the gruvbox theme :) while the vim files needs some more tweaks, the neovim files are solid I recommend you use neovim.
+this rn has all the things which you need to get started<br/>
+this has the gruvbox theme :)<br/>
+while the vim files needs some more tweaks, the neovim files are solid<br/>
+I recommend you use neovim.<br/>